unicode-org/icu4x/ffi/diplomat/cpp/docs/source/displaynames_ffi.rst

     .. cpp:function:: template<typename W> diplomat::result<std::monostate, ICU4XError> of_to_writeable(const std::string_view code, W& write) const

+        Returns the locale specific display name of a language for a given string.
+Note that the funtion returns an empty string in case the display name for a given language code is not found.

         See the `Rust documentation for of <https://unicode-org.github.io/icu4x-docs/doc/icu/displaynames/struct.LanguageDisplayNames.html#method.of>`__ for more information.

     .. cpp:function:: diplomat::result<std::string, ICU4XError> of(const std::string_view code) const

+        Returns the locale specific display name of a language for a given string.
+Note that the funtion returns an empty string in case the display name for a given language code is not found.

         See the `Rust documentation for of <https://unicode-org.github.io/icu4x-docs/doc/icu/displaynames/struct.LanguageDisplayNames.html#method.of>`__ for more information.